reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 ```

-It's recommend to store an `authenticationSecret` in an environment variable for security purposes.
+It's recommended to store an `authenticationSecret` in an environment variable for security purposes.
 Although, you can add a hardcoded JWT secret for using in the development environment:

 ```js